-I am a Research Assistant and PhD student working with the Manicaland Centre for Public Health Research; a major collaborative HIV/STD prevention research initiative based in Manicaland, east Zimbabwe.
+I am a Research Associate working with the Manicaland Centre for Public Health Research; a major collaborative HIV/STD prevention research initiative based in Manicaland, east Zimbabwe.

 The Manicaland Centre hosts a population-based, open cohort survey investigating the dynamics of HIV transmission and its impact.

 My PhD investigated methods to 1) evaluate and differentiate risk of HIV acquisition in adolescent and young people and 2) evaluate and apply a multi-level framework measuring use, and barriers to use, of primary HIV prevention methods.